manteapi/phd-thesis/README.md

 # phd-thesis
-PhD thesis manuscript and resources
+PhD thesis manuscript and slides of the defense